Amazon adds Alexa to its main shopping app

 BMW’s self-driving car will aim for full Level 5 autonomy by 2021

 Amazon’s virtual assistant just got a much wider audience.
-Today, the company announced it’s integrating Alexa into its main shopping app on iPhone, starting today with a full rollout expected by next week.
+The company announced it’s integrating Alexa into its main shopping app on iPhone, starting today with a full rollout expected by next week.
 The assistant can do more than just provide a voice interface to Amazon’s retail store, however – it can also control your smart home, play your music or Kindle books, answer questions, check the news and weather, and take advantage of Alexa’s extensions, known as Skills.

 Basically, it’s a mobile version of Alexa that you can use even without Amazon hardware, like an Echo speaker or Fire TV.